idleberg/sublime-semantic-ui/README.md

 * `ui-blue-label` completes to a blue label

 ### Snippets
 There are some extra snippets for elements with children.
-For instance, you can use `ui-4-button` for a button group with 5 buttons inside.
+For instance, you can use `ui-4-button` for a button group with four buttons inside.

 ### Icons